giantswarm/docs/src/content/tutorials/registry/zot/index.md

 ```

 In case of an out-of-memory kill, VPA controller will dynamically stretch the limits on the deployment based on Prometheus metrics
-up to what is set under `.giantswarm.verticalPodAutoscaler.maxAllowed`.
+up to what's set under `.giantswarm.verticalPodAutoscaler.maxAllowed`.

-In certain scenarios - in our experience - it is better, more stable to run with a fixed amount of memory.
+In certain scenarios - in our experience - it's better, more stable to run with a fixed amount of memory.
 You can
 enforce the constraint by setting the memory request and limit to the same value and configuring the
 Go garbage collector.
-Do not forget to disable the VPA in this case!
+Don't forget to disable the VPA in this case!

 ```yaml
 giantswarm: